 You can store this file as

 deploy.sh, save it to the root directory of YourProject.
 Every time after you’ve make all the changes you want, at the root directory of YourProject, simply run

-bash deploy.sh and Github and Netlify will deploy by themseles.
+bash deploy.sh and GitHub and Netlify will deploy by themselves.

 Changing content #

 I am not detailing how to customize the content here.
 You simply need to change it in the

 content folder at the root directory, and then make corresponding changes to

 _data folder.
 You can find more information in the official guide